PhilipLGQ/data_story/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="110%" height="600" src="plot/occu_compare.html"></iframe>

-**Compound scores** of businessmen and politicians tells us that the general attitude towards crypto is **decreasing**.
+**Compound scores** of businessmen and politicians tell us that the general attitude towards crypto is **decreasing**.
 2015 is the most **optimistic** year for businessmen, probably because there was potential commercial interest at the very beginning of crypto.
-Afterwards, between 2016-2018, businessmen started to **doubt** about the advantages of the crypto.
+Afterward, between 2016-2018, businessmen started to **doubt** the advantages of cryptocurrency.
 But the sentiment changes are rather flat during the huge wave of the crypto price fluctuation.
-However, in 2019, businessmen were again **positive** about crypto with a large increase in the compound score, but still didn’t exceed the optimistic attitude in 2015.
+However, in 2019, businessmen were again **positive** about crypto with a large increase in the compound score but still didn’t exceed the optimistic attitude in 2015.
 Finally, in 2020, businessmen **lost their interest** again and become more neutral.

-As for the politician, the general attitude is more neutral and flat compared with businessmen, partialy because the crypto is not issued by any national institution.
+As for the politician, the general attitude is more neutral and flat compared with businessmen, partially because the crypto is not issued by any national institution.

 ## Combined analysis of quotation numbers with Bitcoin Price